david4096/croissant-rdf/README.md

 ![image](https://github.com/user-attachments/assets/444fe9e9-0838-4f67-be7b-0f22a0789817)

-`huggingface_rdf` is a Python tool that generates RDF (Resource Description Framework) data from datasets available on Hugging Face.
+`croissant-rdf` is a Python tool that generates RDF (Resource Description Framework) data from datasets available on Hugging Face.
 This tool enables researchers and developers to convert data into a machine-readable format for enhanced querying and data analysis.

 This is made possible due to an effort to align to the [MLCommons Croissant](https://github.com/mlcommons/croissant) schema, which HF and others conform to.